- Prospective Students

 It will be up to you to determine which courses to either take and/or repeat to meet the approval GPA in this scenario.
 Please note that the number of courses which you may repeat in a degree program is limited to five; the number of times you may repeat a course is once.
 You must take the SFU Repeat Policy into account when deciding how best to meet the approval GPA.

-You are advised to meet with the BPK advisor, if you have any questions about course repeats and how to successfully meet the competitive approval GPA for internal transfer.
+You are advised to meet with the Science Student Success Coordinator, if you have any questions about course repeats and how to successfully meet the competitive approval GPA for internal transfer.

 Would I still be eligible for reserved seating?

 If you have been withdrawn from a BPK major, then you are not eligible for seat reservations.
 However, like other non-BPK students, if you meet the prerequisites for a BPK course, you may waitlist yourself for courses until the open enrolment period.
 If there is space in the class, students from the waitlist may be added to the course.
 This does not apply to 300 and 400 level BPK courses that will remain reserved.

 What happens if I am not able to meet the competitive GPA to be re-admitted to one of these majors?

 You are welcome to book an appointment with the Science Student Success Coordinator to discuss alternative program options.
 You may be redirected to another advisor/s within Science and/or outside Science depending on your interests.

 What is the Department of BPK's grading policy?